mactrem/com-tiles/spec/README.md

 A index cluster always has the extent of a quadtree node at a specific zoom level to be cacheable in the browser.
 Test showed that ``aggregation coefficient`` of 6 shows good results regarding the latency.
 A index fragment can be dense or sparse depending on the used aggregation coefficient and area of the tileset.
-The client has to handle the sparse matrix via the TileMatrixSet min/max rows/columns.
+The client has to handle the sparse matrix via the TileMatrixBuilder min/max rows/columns.

 Example:
 - TileMatrixCRS: WebMercatorQuad